tylerlong/rc-web-phone-events-demo/README.md

 Go to http://localhost:3000 to test.

-Make a call to then Web Phone and hang it up.
+Make a inbound call to then Web Phone and hang it up.

+Make an outbound call and hang it up.

 Watch the browser console.

-Please note that, this demo has no GUI.
-You will see a blank page.